ricks03/TotalHost/README.md

 but adds a nubmer of features such as:
 - Web-based game creation
 - More options for host, player and game management
-- A Player-pause system, permitting ergulation of player pauses, much like timeouts in sports.
+- A Player-pause system, permitting regulation of player pauses, much like timeouts in sports.
 - The ability to download the game history (to better recreate the .H file, view in retrospect, and/or recover from system failure).
+- The ability to reset a dropped player's password.

 For simplicity, the entire implementation is on a Windows VM running Apache, and ODBC calls to an Access database.
 The entire implementation is in Perl.